koding/koding/README.development.markdown

   * update test boxes
   * update elasticbeanstalk env scripts to use them
   * deploy your changes separately from normal schedule if it can break deployments
+* Do not push any credential, authrization key, public/private key pairs, secret key, password or similar sensitive information that is used in production systems to main koding/koding repository.
+If you need to add new configuration parameters let `on call` person to help you with setting it to credential repo.

 ### Making changes in submodules